sarmstead/boss-machine/README.md

 # Boss Machine

 ## About
-The concept and inital codebase were created by Codecademy.
+The concept and inital codebase were created by <a href="https://www.codecademy.com" target="_blank">Codecademy</a>.
 The focus of this project is to build a robust API to service the Boss Machine front-end app.
 Completing this project is part of their Web Development career path.

 The following include instructions for developing the Boss Machine API.